 Sunday School: Ruth

 Encore Post: In ancient times, a widow was on her own.
-She had no means to support herself or her family.
+She had no means of supporting herself or her family.
 If she was fortunate enough to have adult sons, they would care for her.
 If she did not, she was completely at the mercy of her relatives.
 Most ancient societies put great importance on descendants to inherit the family name and fortunes.
 To be a widow without sons meant the family line would die with her.

 God’s laws for Israel provided for that.
 It required a man’s brother to marry his widow.
 The children born of that marriage would be the deceased legal heirs and inherit all his property.
 This duty was a disadvantage to the brother.
 If he declined to perform it, the nearest relative would take his place.

 But, as usual, God had bigger plans for his daughters.
 It was through their descendents that his Son would be born.
 The son of Ruth and Boaz was Obed, father of Jesse, father of King David.
-Through them the redeemer of all would be born.
-When Matthew selected generations to mention in the genealogy of Jesus, he did not fail to mention Ruth, one of very few women in the list.
+Through them, the redeemer of all would be born.
+When Matthew selected generations to mention in the genealogy of Jesus, he did not fail to mention Ruth, one of very few women on the list.
 God had redeemed her and through her has redeemed the whole world.

 ©2020 Robert E. Smith.
 All rights reserved.
 Permission granted to copy, share and display freely for non-commercial purposes.
 Direct all other rights and permissions inquiries to cosmithb@msn.com